marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_101.gif)

 The square moves back and forth without any change in speed.
 For this kind of movement to happen, it would require infinite acceleration, which could result from either a zero mass or an infinitely strong force.
-This type of movement is known as ***linear motion***, and it’s precisely what we’re aiming to avoid.
+This type of movement is known as ***linear motion***, which is precisely what we aim to avoid.

 > [!NOTE]
-> Linear motion can be desiderable if we need to show a "robotic"-like or "digital"-like movement, or if you want to describe the movement of a body with marginal mass (e.g., a mosquito).
+> Linear motion can be desirable if we need to show a "robotic"-like or "digital"---like movement or if you want to describe the movement of a body with marginal mass (e.g., a mosquito).

-Let's say we want to move a body from position $0$ to position $1$ in one second of time.
+Let's say we want to move a body from position $0$ to $1$ in one second.
 Plotting its linear motion in a graph with time and position on the axis, this is what we get:

 ![](./images/visual-quality_076.png)

 The slope of this line segment represents speed.
 Here, the object starts at position 0 at time 0, travels steadily, and reaches position 1 at time 1 without any change in speed.
-However, for a more natural movement, there should be phases of both acceleration and deceleration.
-Beginning with speed = 0, the object should accelerate, then decelerate, and finally come to a stop at position 1, with speed = 0 once more.
+However, there should be phases of both acceleration and deceleration for a more natural movement.
+Beginning with speed = 0, the object should accelerate, then decelerate, and finally stop at position 1, with speed = 0 once more.
 In technical terms, the derivative of the position curve should be 0 at both position 0 and position 1.

 ![](./images/visual-quality_077.png)

-To create such a curve we can use a variety of mathematical functions that exhibit null derivaty in $x=0$ and $x=1$.
+To create such a curve, we can use various mathematical functions that exhibit null derivaty in $x=0$ and $x=1$.
 A notable example is the cubic curve:

 $$
 y = -2x^3 + 3x^2
 $$

-which happens to be the function plotted in the graph above.
-In the subdomain [0; 1], this function exhibits the curve we are after, starting end ending with slope 0.
-Let's try to apply this movement path to an object to see the difference.
+Which happens to be the function plotted in the graph above.
+This function exhibits the curve we are after in the subdomain [0; 1], starting and ending with slope 0.
+Let's apply this movement path to an object to see the difference.

 ![](./images/visual-quality_078.gif)

-To apply this curve as motions, we simply provide a linear input to the function, and it returns a "bent" version.
+To apply this curve as motion, we simply provide a linear input to the function, which returns a "bent" version.

 > [!NOTE]
-> By no means, the function describing the object's motion must be defined in the domain [0; 1]; still, it's very convenient to define such a function in this domain, because it's easier to perform further manipulations of the motion curve.
-If you need to express the movement in a range different from [0; 1], you can simply scale the output to the needed range.
+> By no means should the function describing the object's motion be defined in the domain [0; 1]; still, it's very convenient to define such a function in this domain because it's easier to perform further manipulations of the motion curve.
+If you need to express the movement in a range different from [0; 1], you can scale the output to the needed range.

 From this basic cubic function, you can design many different variations.
 For example:

-- You can cascade multiple cubic function to enhance the acceleration and deceleration phases (mimiking a larger mass).
+- You can cascade multiple cubic functions to enhance the acceleration and deceleration phases (mimicking a larger mass).

 ![](./images/visual-quality_079.gif)

-- Since the function returns a value within the range [0;1], you can take advange of this and perform exponentiations to further bend the curve creating assymetries of the aceleration and deceleration phases, while conserving the condition on null derivative at $x=0$ and $x=1$.
+Since the function returns a value within the range [0;1], you can take advantage of this and perform exponentiations to further bend the curve, creating assymetries of the acceleration and deceleration phases while conserving the condition on the null derivative at $x=0$ and $x=1$.

 ![](./images/visual-quality_081.gif)

-Cubic functions are not the only ones having null derivatives at the beginning and at the end of a given subdomain.
+Cubic functions are not the only ones with null derivatives at a given subdomain's beginning and end.
 These are some possible other functions plotted on a graph:

 ![](./images/visual-quality_080.png)

 $\color{red} y = x$ (for reference), $\color{aqua} y = -2x^3 + 3x^2$, $\color{magenta} y = \frac{\cos(x \cdot \pi) + 1}{2}$, $\color{gold} y = 6x^5 - 15x^4 + 10x^3$.

-This last one is a quintic function, and it's particularly noteworthy because it does not only have null first derivatives in $x=0$ and $x=1$, but it also has null second derivatives in $x=0$ and $x=1$.
-This is relevant for for us, because the first derivative of the motion function represents speed (the slope of the function), while the second derivarive represents acceleration (the slope of the speed function).
-Functions like the cubic one we used earlier shows a discontinuity for what concerns the second derivative (acceleration).
-Although visually better than linear functions to describe motion, an infinite force or a null mass are still required to make a body accelerate like that.
+This last one is a quintic function, and it's particularly noteworthy because it not only has null first derivatives in $x=0$ and $x=1$ but also null second derivatives in $x=0$ and $x=1$.
+This is relevant for us because the first derivative of the motion function represents speed (the function's slope), while the second derivative represents acceleration (the slope of the speed function).
+Functions like the cubic one we used earlier show a discontinuity of the second derivative (acceleration).
+Although visually better than linear functions to describe motion, an infinite force or a null mass is still required to make a body accelerate like that.

 ![](./images/visual-quality_082.png)
 Left: $\color{aqua} y = -2x^3 + 3x^2$, $\color{magenta} y'$, $\color{green} y''$; right: $\color{gold} y = 6x^5 - 15x^4 + 10x^3$, $\color{magenta} y'$, $\color{green} y''$;

-You can notice how the second derivative (in green) of the cubic function is a straight line, and it's non-zero in $x=0$ and $x=1$, while in the quintic function case, it touches the abscissa in both $x=0$ and $x=1$.
+You can notice how the second derivative (in green) of the cubic function is a straight line, and it's non-zero in $x=0$ and $x=1$.
+In the quintic function case, it touches the abscissa in both $x=0$ and $x=1$.

-If we really want to describe a motion function like "the cool kids", we can opt for such a quintic function.
+If we want to describe a motion function like "the cool kids", we can opt for such a quintic function.

 ![](./images/visual-quality_083.gif)

 When do these functions come in handy?
-In the previous paragraph, we described motion as the biproduct of forces acting on bodies with mass; we didn't have precise control over where and when a body moves.
-Motion functions, somehow reverse the approach: You can define the exact initial and ending positions, as well as how much time the object takes to complete the movement.
-For a known object mass, you can eventually derive which forces are implied in the motion to make it accelerate that way.
-This kind of control over objects movement is very useful when you must express an initial postion, an ending position, and define how much time it takes to complete the movement.
-A similar scenario are, for example, transition effects.
+In the previous paragraph, we described motion as the byproduct of forces acting on bodies with mass; we didn't have precise control over where and when a body moves.
+Motion functions somehow reverse the approach: You can define the exact initial and ending positions and how long the object takes to complete the movement.
+You can eventually derive which forces are implied in the motion for a known object mass to make it accelerate that way.
+This kind of control over object movement is very useful when you must express an initial or ending position and define how long it takes to complete the movement.
+A similar scenario is, for example, transition effects.

 ![](./images/visual-quality_084.gif)